Skip to content

 • style: - Customization (title, colors, height, etc.)

-aggregate: - Data transformations (optional)
+transform: - Data transformation pipeline (optional)

 • Runs in DuckDB for fast client-side processing